fenok/react-router-typesafe-routes/README.md

 Child routes inherit all type objects from their parent.
 For parameters with the same name, child type objects take precedence.

-Hash values can be inherited only if they are defined as an array of strings.
+Separate hash values can be inherited only if they are defined as an array of strings.

-Child routes under `$` don't inherit parent type objects for path params.

 #### Types composition